channingwalton/transaction-monad/README.md

 Where _IO_ is an effect like scalaz or cats-effect _IO_, and _PostCommit_ is a function to run when the Transaction runs successfully.

-The PostCommit functions tend to be things like sending an email or update another system after a workflow transition has occurred.
+The PostCommit functions tend to be things like sending an email or updating another system after a workflow transition has occurred.
 We don't want the email sent if the workflow transition failed to be successfully committed. (e.g. "Thanks for the $1M you've deposited today." when the deposit failed.)

 However, this effect stack is a little cumbersome so